KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

-- `fname` is the name of the file containing a dataset as a string
+- `fname` is the name of a HDF5 file as a string
 - `dname` is the name of the dataset as a string

 return the size of a HDF5 dataset in MB